Code-Institute-Submissions/first-milestone-project-3/README.md

 #### Bugs and Solutions
-For responsive behavior on different on different screen sizes and browsers.
+For responsive behavior of images on different screen sizes and browsers.
 [Resizing-Embeds-To-Be-Responsive](https://help.issuu.com/hc/en-us/articles/115000631608-Resizing-Embeds-To-Be-Responsive)<br>
 I copied code from the following links for bootstrap modal issues [Body width increases when modal is opened](https://github.com/jschr/bootstrap-modal/issues/64) <br/>